 The Psychological Impact of Circumcision: http://www.cirp.org/library/psych/goldman1/

-Remember, if we want to understand how sex and violence become intertwined in the male psyche, or why we are experiencing such high levels of sexual violence in our society, as well as porn addiction and the common occurrence of impotence and sexual dysfunction in adult men, we need only look to the primal origins of adult behavior and the initial sexual violation we inflict on our infant boys.
-Circumcision is ritual sexual torture.
+Remember, if we want to understand how sex and violence become intertwined in the male psyche, or why we are experiencing such high levels of violence in our society, as well as porn addiction and the common occurrence of impotence and sexual dysfunction in adult men, we need only look to the primal origins of adult behavior and the initial sexual violation we inflict on our infant boys.
+Circumcision is ritual sexual torture and trauma-based mind control.
 Don’t let them do this to your child.

 Suggestion 5 – Do not let a doctor or midwife (or any medical professional) usurp your role as primary support person at birth.
 This suggestion is incredibly important for the well-being of your relationship and for the long-term preservation of love in your family.